A COD:UO server

 About QRS

 We are a small group of people that play Call of Duty: United Offensive.
-You can join us any night, but most of us play on Friday and Saturday night, plus Sunday on three-day weekends.
+You can join us any night, but most of us play on Friday and Saturday night starting at 8 PM ET, and holidays.

 Our server plays mostly Capture The Flag (CTF), but a mix of other gamemodes are tossed in.
 Each month, we hand-pick about 20 maps for the rotation.
 You can request a map on the Maps page.
 Our server will select maps from the rotation according to number of players in-game (more players, bigger maps).
 With over 1500 maps available at some point you will play a map you have never played before.